-Rob Griffin - Griffin is currently serving three years of probation, agreed upon in a plea deal for failure to pay child support.
-He is now the sales and marketing president at Get Lucky Productions, whatever that is.
+Rob Griffin - Griffin is now the sales and marketing president at Get Lucky Productions, whatever that is.

 Tom Gugliotta - Go to any golf course in the land, hang around for a while, and you'll meet Googs eventually.
 In retirement, the man is playing a lot of golf.
 Googs was also recently a compelling protagonist in a Twitter meme, created by Evan Dunlap, involving NBA players names as websites (i.e. Tom Googliotta).
 Other entries = Ndudi eBay, bit.ly Nailon, Michael Flickrson, imageshaq.us, O.J.
 Mayoclinic.com, PerezWalton, Lior Eliyahoo, timofeymoz.gov, Michael Reddit, and, pleasantly, ShammondSports.com.
 Everyone was a winner here.